bhoptee/trueman-chiro/src/pages/appointments.md

           Assessment, Diagnosis and Treatment

-          *If booking online you will* receive *a secure digital Initial Consultation form to fill in prior to your appointment.*
+          *If booking online you will* receive *a secure digital Initial Consultation Form to fill in prior to your appointment.*
         actions:
           - new_window: false
             type: action